evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor/_index.md

 ## Climate system

 There is one climate system available.
 The  climate system supports different temperatures in five zones.
 The driver, passenger, and two zones in the the 2. row and one in the 3. row.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy used for heating in cold weather.
+This heat pump can save significant energy that the EV would use for heating in cold weather.

 ## Comfort